All themes

 Deception as identity

-Songs in which a character's selfhood is constituted by what they conceal, perform, or fabricate - deception treated not as an act inflicted on another but as the figure's ongoing mode of existence.
+In some of Taylor Swift's songs, deception becomes identity itself: a character's selfhood is built from what they conceal, perform, or fabricate, deception treated not as an act inflicted on another but as their ongoing mode of existence.
 In Taylor's writing this typically takes the form of a calculated persona, a sustained scheme, or a constructed public self that the song treats as the figure's real identity rather than a mask covering something truer beneath. cowboy like me, mastermind, the last great american dynasty, and Look What You Made Me Do sit at the centre.

 Appears in 5 songs